 “Oh, over here, sweetie.”
 It was Sanura.
 She moved next to them, motioning to Sen. “Hello, you two!
 Is this seat taken?”

 Sen wasn’t far behind her, a carefully neutral look on his face and his arms full of Wessy.
 Wessy plucked at Sen’s lower lip, stretching it towards him, eyes wide and mouth round with curiosity.

 Sofia looked to Varotontli, who nodded.
 Then she looked to Sanura.
 “Sure, you can sit here!”

 “I can take him,” Varotontli offered, shifting to standing.

 Sanura hastily set down the two plates she’d been holding and held her palms out before he could get all the way up.
 “Oh, that’s so sweet of you, Al.” When he stopped, she clasped them together.
-“But Sen already agreed to be my attendant for the evening.”
-She raised an eyebrow at him, as if daring him to disagree.
-“Right?”
+“But Sen was kind enough to volunteer to be my helper for the evening already.”

 Wessy drew back, startled.
 For a moment his eyes went wider and his mouth smaller.
 Then he bust up into giggles.